braintree/braintree-web-drop-in/DEVELOPMENT.md

 `dist/web/dropin/dev` assets are available only in development and are never deployed.

 **Note:** If you are developing on a Windows machine, you will need to run your command prompt as an administrator so the symlinking step succeeds.

+## Demo app and JSDocs

+A demo app for the latest release of `braintree-web-drop-in` and JSDocs are published on [gh-pages](https://braintree.github.io/braintree-web-drop-in/).

+To run the app and docs locally, follow the build instructions and then run `npm run development`.

+This will serve `dist/gh-pages` at port 4567 and watch for changes in `src`.

 ## CSS